bessman/mcbootflash/docs/source/protocol.rst

 and responses to other commands.
 Responses to `READ_VERSION` have the following
 format:

-.. autoclass:: VersionResponsePacket
+.. autoclass:: Version
     :noindex:

 Responses to all other commands have the following basic layout:

-.. autoclass:: ResponsePacket
+.. autoclass:: Response
     :noindex:

 The `success` field has one of the following values:

-.. autoclass:: BootResponse
+.. autoclass:: ResponseCode
     :members:
     :undoc-members:
     :noindex: